werg/awareness/README.md

 ## Data Collection

 The training process requires git commit history from popular repositories.
-The `data` module provides tools to crawl GitHub and extract commits as training data.
+The `data` module provides tools to crawl GitHub and clone repositories.
+Commits are extracted **on-the-fly during training** directly from the git repos.

 ### Configuration